daisykbrown/pai789_final_project/README.md

   * 'FEMA_Flood_HAZ_ColumbusCounty.zip' which provides the FEMA Flood Zone shape files used to construct the flood zone in the county

-### Script5: flood_plain_buildings.py
+### Script5: flood_sections_static.py

 #### A. Summary

 This script was written by Peter Wilcoxen and uses geopands and pandas modules of Python as well as the geotools module created in Script3.
-The script uses voronois and dissolves to produces a new geopackage titled 'flood-elevation-points.gpkg'.
+The script uses voronois and dissolves to slice the floodplain into sections that correspond to the closest BFE, STATIC_BFE, and XS elevation points.
+The script also produces a new geopackage titled 'flood-elevation-points.gpkg'.

 The input file used is:
  * 'floodplain-buildings.gpkg' which is the geopackage created in Script4

-### Script6: join_parcel_demo.py
+### Script6: join_parcel_demo_tax.py

 #### A. Summary
 This script uses geopands module of Python and geotools created in the script 3.
 The script does the following:
-Creates a new geopackage file titled “flood_levels.gpkg” that will hold all of the QGIS layers that will be used in the analysis.
-The layers created in the geopackage are:

 ### Script7: flood_depth.py

 #### A. Summary
 This script isuses geopands module of  Python and geotools created in the script 3.
 The script does the following:
 Creates a new geopackage file titled “flood_levels.gpkg” that will hold all of the QGIS layers that will be used in the analysis.
 The layers created in the geopackage are: